LijahTheDev/The-Venue/README.md

 * [React-Scroll](https://github.com/fisshy/react-scroll) - Used for scroll animation
 * [React-Slick](https://react-slick.neostack.com/) - Used for the carousel
 * [Material-Ui](https://material-ui.com/) - Used for the navigation & Buttons
-* [Google's Map Embed API](https://developers.google.com/maps/documentation/embed/start) - Used for an embed Google Map
+* [Google's Map Embed API](https://developers.google.com/maps/documentation/embed/start) - Used for an embedded Google Map

 ## Acknowledgments 💡

 I built this project during taking ["The React practice course, learn by building projects."](https://www.udemy.com/the-react-practice-course-learn-by-building-projects/) course.<br>
-This is where the project idea, structure, and knowlegde came from.<br> I made some customizations and sweaks such as making it more mobile friendly.<br> Big thanks goes out to this course, it taught me a lot and The Venue was my first react landing page!❤😎
+This is where the project idea, structure, and knowledge came from.<br> I made some customizations and tweaks such as making it more mobile friendly.<br> Big thanks go out to this course, it taught me a lot and The Venue was my first react landing page!❤😎